 - Fun Town

-The list above only shows 9 sections.
-The first of the 10 sections is the entrance to the park, simply called “The Beginning”, where you’ll find guest services, a restaurant, a pet kennel, a shop and a wonderful introduction to the park in a ride called Island in the Sky – a must do for anyone entering this incredible theme park.
+The list above only shows a few of the sections.
+The first of them was just the entrance to the park, simply called “The Beginning”, where you’ll find guest services, a restaurant, a pet kennel, and a shop when entering this incredible theme park.

-In addition, there is a bridge right beside Pirates Cove that connects Legoland with the world-famous Cypress Gardens.
+There is a bridge right beside Pirates Cove that connects Legoland with the world-famous Cypress Gardens.
 Don’t miss it.
 It’s a stunningly beautiful area with so much to see – well worth wandering through while visiting Legoland. .
-There is no added charge to get into Cypress Gardens from Legoland.
+There was no added charge to get into Cypress Gardens from Legoland.

 Legoland is Widely Appealing